Clive's

 {Abbey Wood} | ||

-The line will be electrified at 25kV AC (like many National Rail lines, including those it connects to at each end) and will be operated by a new fleet of class 345 10-car EMUs (it is not yet clear whether these will be whole trains or coupled 5-car units), though the stations will be long enough to take 12-car trains.
+The line will be electrified at 25kV AC (like many National Rail lines, including those it connects to at each end) and will be operated by a new fleet of class 345 9-car EMUs (but see below), though the stations will be long enough to take 12-car trains.
 Trains will not run on any existing third-rail National Rail lines and so will not need to be dual-voltage.

-At the west end the line will connect to the National Rail lines out of Paddington, where it will serve two routes: one to Heathrow Airport (serving the airport stations at Terminals 1, 2, & 3 and at Terminal 5), stopping intermediately only at Ealing Broadway and Hayes & Harlington, and the other running along the main line to Maidenhead (this line will be electrified from Airport Junction, where the Heathrow branch diverges).
+At the west end the line will connect to the National Rail lines out of Paddington, where it will serve two routes: one to Heathrow Airport (all trains will serve the airport station at Terminals 2 & 3; some trains will terminate at Terminal 4 and others at Terminal 5), stopping intermediately only at Ealing Broadway and Hayes & Harlington, and the other running along the main line to Reading (this line has been electrified from Airport Junction, where the Heathrow branch diverges).
 There will be a depot west of Heathrow at Old Oak Common.

 Four other possibilities have now been rejected: